 Mistake 1: Not Thinking About Your Outdoor Space

-The outdoor dining set in that glossy magazine may look a dream styled alongside acres of grass and a 30ft pool.
+The outdoor dining set in that glossy magazine may look like a dream, styled alongside acres of grass and a 30ft pool.
 But unfortunately, we don’t all have the same luxurious space to fill!
 Before you start your search, consider your own garden area and what furniture you think will work (and fit) in the setting.
-Have you got a little alcove that’s ideal for a dining bench?
+Have you got a little alcove that’s ideal for a 4 seater garden table and chairs?

 It’s also a good idea to think about usage.
 Do you entertain regularly?
 Make sure you have enough seats for friends and family.
-Are you looking to create an alfresco dining spot or more of a lounge area?
+Are you looking to create an alfresco dining spot or more of a lounge area with a small garden coffee table?
 You’ll need to think about what you want to use the space for so you can choose the furniture to match.

 Mistake 2: Not Measuring Before You Buy

-We talk about this a lot in each of our buying guides (which you can read here if you’re interested), but we can’t stress enough how important it is to measure before you buy.
-Measure the space, mark it out using a cardboard cut out or bedsheet before you buy so you know the furniture will fit.
+We talk about this a lot in each of our buying guides, but we can’t stress enough how important it is to measure before you buy.
+Measure the space, mark it out using a cardboard cut-out or bedsheet before you buy so you know the furniture will fit.
 In a garden space, you are a little less restricted than you are indoors, but it’s always best practice to check first.

 Mistake 3: Not Researching The Materials Or Quality